eggsactly/arduino-wardriving/README.md

 * Define GPS TX/RX pins on *ARDUINO_GPS_RX* and *ARDUINO_GPS_TX*

 ## Electric setup
-Below is how the FeatherWing doubler should be wired for this project.
+The diagram below shows how the FeatherWing doubler should be wired for this project.
 ![](feather-wing-doubler.svg)
 The ESP8266 and GPS module should be stacked on the top portion and the Data Logger and LCD screen should be stacked on the bottom portion.